Nikky0303/DSA-Documentation/README.md

 -  How many products have a discount of 50% or more?
 -  What is the distribution of product ratings (e.g how many products are rated 3.0, 4.0 etc)?
 -  What is the total potential revenue (actual _price*rating_count) by category?
--  What is the numbner of unquie products per price range bucket (e.g, <
+-  What is the numbner of unquie products per price range bucket (e.g, <₹200, ₹200-₹500, >₹500)?
+-  How does the rating relate to the level of discount?
+-  How many products have fewer than 1,000 reviews?
+-  Which categories have products with the highest discounts?
+-  Identify the top 5 products in terms of rating and number of reviews combined?

 ### Intake Life Cycle
 Project Intake is a process of reviewing and evaluating a proposed project during the initiation phase.
 The purpose is to confirm that the project is feasible and aims to address the stated problem.
 The process is also intended to review the organizational structure of the proposed project to define whether allocated human resources are sufficient and available for doing the project and producing desired deliverables.